artela-network/artela-docs/docs/develop/get-strarted/sol-hello-world/index.md

 }
 ```

 This smart contract introduces a `add` function that increments an on-chain `counter` variable.
-We'll later integrate this smart contract with our Aspect.
+We'll later bind this smart contract with an Aspect.

 ### 2. Compile the Smart Contract